tobyweb3x/snsGoSDK/README.md

 ### MISSION

 Time for Go to run Solana backends!
 Big shoutout to the devs behind 🍚 [solana-go](github.com/gagliardetto/solana-go").
-The team’s even offering a grant & bounty for translating the native JS SDK into Go.

 ### SETUP